Crested Gecko

 2 eggs

 Little is known about the wild reproductive behavior of Crested geckos in the wild.
 They usually breed at any time of the year except for the cold months of November and December.
 Those two months are called a "cooling cycle".
 After this cycle, they start mating in January and February.
 They can mate anytime between those 8-10 warm months.
 After mating females lay 2 eggs, which hatch 60-150 days after they are laid.
 Eggs are generally laid at four-week intervals.
 It is currently unknown whether heat plays a role in determining the sex of the embryo, as it can with other gecko species.
 Newly hatched Crested geckos will generally not eat until after they have shed and eaten their skin for the first time, relying on the remains of their yolk sack for nutrition.
 Young are independent at birth.
-Females become reproductively mature when they are 12 months old, while attain maturity at between 9 and 12 months of age.
+Females become reproductively mature when they are 12 months old, while males attain maturity at 9-12 months of age.

 Population